awsdocs/amazon-comprehend-developer-guide/doc_source/how-pii.md

 To locate the PII entities in your text, you can quickly analyze a single document using real\-time analysis\.You also can start an asynchronous batch job on a collection of documents\.

 You can use the console or the API for real\-time analysis of a single document\.
-Your input text can include up to 5,000 bytes of UTF\-8 encoded characters\.
+Your input text can include up to 100 kilobytes of UTF\-8 encoded characters\.

 For example, you can submit the following input text to locate the PII entities: